 Help and advice on how the test works.

 There are two stages.
 Stage 1, you get to see 12 images, words, numbers or statements.
-You need to memorise these (without writing them down !).
+You need to memorize these (without writing them down !).
 Stage 2, you get a multiple choice selection to test how much you remembered.
 At the end, you get a percentage to rate how well you did and a comparison to see how you compare.
 It seems easy, but it's not !

 Yes.
-The quicker you move through the 12 items you need to memorise and the quicker you take the stage 2 multiple choice, the higher your score.
+The quicker you move through the 12 items you need to memorize and the quicker you take the stage 2 multiple choice, the higher your score.
 Note that we time each individual item not the entire lot.
 Which means if you want to spend a very long time on one item, it won't have a huge effect on your overall score as each item/question is reviewed separately.

 Generally, anything over 70% on the memory test is considered a good score.
 The average varies but it does run between 50-60%.
 Clearly, it is possible to get 100% if you work very quickly and get everything correct.

-You only need to memorise 12 items but there are more than that in the system.
+You only need to memorize 12 items but there are more than that in the system.
 If you take the test again, you might get a few of the same items again but you should get a different selection which allows you to take the test a few times.

 Yes.
 At the end of the test alongside your memory score, you will also get a list of the items you didn't get correct.